LazerLars/inLove2d/readme.md

 ## Quick start
 Copy content of desired sample folder etc "sample4_maid64_eventSystem" to the root folder of your project.
 If this was your project folder.
 Copy all content of sample4_maid64_eventSystem and paste it in inLove2d and replace everything, if there are existing files.

+FYI:
+sample4_maid64_eventSystem is the most mature setup

 ## Sample Overview
 - UtillityFunctions